 - Records of any interactions with the customer

 If the investigator believes you have a case, they will forward the information along to the cardholder’s issuing bank.
 The issuer then examines the evidence against the cardholder’s claim and provides a ruling.
 If the issuer finds in your favor, then the funds from the transaction will be returned to your account.
-If they side with the cardholder, though, you will lose the funds.
+You will lose the funds if they side with the cardholder.

-In either case, there could be additional fees assessed to cover administration costs for the dispute.
+In either case, additional fees could be assessed to cover administration costs for the dispute.
 That’s not to mention the time and resources you must invest in digging through transaction records to compile your case.

 Prevention is the Answer